Lot in Islam: Qur'anic narrative

-Then three angels, disguised as handsome males, came to Lut as guests.
+Then three angels, disguised as handsome men, came to Lut as guests.
 He grieved the men, as he felt powerlessness to protect them from the people of the cities.
 The cities' residents becoming aware of the visitors demanded that Lot surrender his guests to them.
 Distressed and fearful that they would incur the wrath of God, suggested rather lawful marriage to his daughters as pious and purer alternatives to their unlawful wishes, and perhaps as a source of guidance.
-But they were unrelenting and replied "thou knowest we have no need of thy daughters: indeed thou knowest quite well what we desire!", referring to his male guests.
+But they were unrelenting and replied "You certainly know that we have no need for your daughters.
+You already know what we desire!", referring to his male guests.

-The exegetes Ibn Kathir, Qurtubi and Tabari do not read 'daughters' to mean Lot's literal daughters.
+The exegetes Ibn Kathir, Al-Qurtubi and Al-Tabari do not read 'daughters' to mean Lot's literal daughters.
 They argue that since a prophet is like a father to his nation, Lot was directing the evildoers to turn away from their sins and engage in healthy and pious relationships with the daughters of the nation, i.e. women in general.

-The angels then revealed their true identities to Lot and said to him, “We are (here) to deliver thee and thy following, except thy wife: she is of those who lag behind."
+The angels then revealed their true identities to Lot and said to him, “Indeed, we will save you and your family, except your wife; she is to be of those who remain behind".
 They advised Lot to leave the cities during the night, telling him not to look back.
 Keeping his faith in God, Lot left the cities in the darkness of night, bringing with him his followers and believing family members.
-Finally, morning came, and the Decree of God passed whereupon the Quran reads, “We turned (the cities) upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer,-“ And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilisations of Sodom and Gomorrah.
+Finally, morning came, and the Decree of God passed whereupon the Qur'an reads, “When Our command came, We turned the cities upside down and rained down on them clustered stones of baked clay," And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilizations of Sodom and Gomorrah.